 FiLTER is located in the Charles E. Fipke Centre for Innovative Research.

-From food security and forest renewal to the development of novel bio-fertilizers and compostable plastics, UBC Okanagan’s new greenhouse facility will expand the research capacity of our scholars to work collaboratively to benefit the social and economic health of our region.
-The greenhouse will be located in the agricultural land reserve (ALR) on west campus lands, beyond the Reichwald Health Sciences Centre and new Upper Campus Health building.
+From food security and forest renewal to the development of novel bio-fertilizers and compostable plastics, UBC Okanagan’s new plant growth facility will expand the research capacity of our scholars to work collaboratively to benefit the social and economic health of our region.
+The 5,100 square-foot, state-of-the-art greenhouse is located in the agricultural land reserve (ALR) on the west campus lands, near the Upper Campus Health building.

 We envision research collaborations between scientists, farmers, and community partners to jointly experiment with a diverse range of plants and crops, including grapes, hops, cherries, lavender, honeysuckle, and more.
+Initial plantings include breadfruit, lavender, grapevine, flax and rhododendron with capacity for over 10,000 plants.
 Research will extend beyond traditional biology and chemistry applications, such as plant-microbe interactions, plant chemistry, and plant-insect interactions, to include emerging fields of study in environmental engineering, eco-criticism, sustainability, and food systems.

 Research Data Centre